amarp86/Odds_Fetcher/README.md

 MVP:
 1. Establish Connection to API with axios
-2. Allow User to select a sports league (NBA, NCAAB, NFL, et..)
+2. Allow User to select a sports league (NBA, NCAAB, NFL, etc..)
 3. Allow user to select a team within selected league (NY Knicks, Penn State Nittany Lions, Kansas City Chiefs, etc)
 4. Append DOM to display current realtime bettings odds and other necessary game data to make informed wager.
 5. Manipulate DOM with CSS to display information in a presentable manner.